dai-shi/reactive-react-redux/README.md

 [![Build Status](https://travis-ci.com/dai-shi/react-hooks-easy-redux.svg?branch=master)](https://travis-ci.com/dai-shi/react-hooks-easy-redux)
 [![npm version](https://badge.fury.io/js/react-hooks-easy-redux.svg)](https://badge.fury.io/js/react-hooks-easy-redux)

-Easy Redux binding for React by Hooks API
+Easy React bindings for Redux by Hooks API

 Background
 ----------

 This is an experimental library to use React Hooks API for Redux.
-The most common Redux binding for React is `react-redux`.
+The most common React bindings for Redux is `react-redux`.
 While its `connect` is fine tuned for performance, writing a proper `mapStateToProps` function is sometimes difficult for beginners.
-We propose a new Redux binding for React, which eliminates `mapStateToProps`.
+We propose new React bindings for Redux, which eliminates `mapStateToProps`.

 How it works